 A good example of imaginative reasoning is within the scenario of a group of individuals playing a prank on another individual.
 How the victim responds will illustrate how the individual processes thoughts, and whether the individual has a behavioral trait of inventing self-defense excuses (pathological science symptom #5).
 The sequencing of a victim's thoughts can be very complex, but the problem is that very few individuals can observe their own thoughts, and so the individuals do not know how their own minds form conclusions.
 One prank victim might have no personal need for social acceptance, and upon recognizing the error of having been a victim of a joke, the individual might merely learn from the error, and then walk away without further interaction with the pranksters.
 Another victim might possess a need for social acceptance, and within the series of unconscious reasonings, the person might feel embarrassed.
 Yet another person might possess a need to believe of themselves to be superior to society, and the individual will become angry at the embarrassment while attempting to excuse-away the original error by placing blame on something or someone else: the individual unconsciously invents imaginary excuses — as well as false social memories — based upon emotional responses.

 Some prank victims walk away without caring, some laugh at their own error, some are embarrassed for feeling inferior, some are embarrassed for various other reasons, and some individuals respond violently.
-If an individual cannot explain with great details of each of the hundreds of mental processes and variables that occurred during and after a prank, then the individual cannot know through firsthand observation the how and why the individual reacted to the prank, and too, the individual cannot present a theory of the mind without the individual merely inventing the imaginary theory.
+If an individual cannot explain with great details of each of the hundreds of mental processes and variables that occurred during and after a prank, then the individual cannot know through firsthand observation the how and why the individual reacted to the prank, and too, the individual cannot present a theory of the mind without the individual merely inventing the imaginary theory (Mermaid Syndrome).

 Since it is so rare for humans to be able to observe their own thoughts, then it is equally rare for scientists to observe their own thoughts, which sums the conclusion that most science of the mind is made-up, invented, imaginary, and simply the excuses of what the scientists want to believe to be true: pathological science.